PC-Ngumoha/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### 100-write.py
 Uses the `write` method to print out a string to the standard error stream `stderr`. exits with a status of `1`

+### 101-compile
+A bash script which, on execution, compiles the python file defined in the global shell variable `PYFILE` into python bytecode.